ntls-io/ntc-smart-contract-mvp/README.md

 ## Smart Contract Functional Calls
 ### Add new data contributor
-To add a new data contributor, the account to be added needs to purchase and the Append DRT and be opted into:
+To add a new data contributor, the contributing account needs to purchase the Append DRT and redeem it.
-- the smart contract (APP_ID)
-- and, the contributor token (CONTRIB_ID)

-Once the above is complete, the contributor needs to sign a transfer transaction to transfer the Append DRT back to the smart contract (redeem) within a group transaction where the second transaction in the group transaction is signed by the enclave to validate the incoming data.
+To redeem the Append DRT, the contributor needs to sign a transfer transaction to transfer the Append DRT back to the smart contract (redeem) within a group transaction where the second transaction in the group transaction is signed by the enclave to validate the incoming data.
+In this step the contributor is added.

+Lastly, a contributor token is created representing the contribution.
+This token sits in the account of the smart contract and needs to be claimed be the contributor.
+The functionality of add more data contributors to the smart contract will be paused until the contributor claims their contribution.

 1. optin to Apppend DRT
 ```txt